About this guide

 Save water in the bathroom

-By Installing a water-efficient 4-star showerhead a family of 4 could save $315 a year on water bills, there will also be savings on energy bills because less water will need to be heated.
-If you have old inefficient showerheads, trying asking your landlord to replace these with water-efficient models as these use around 33% of the water.
-There are also a number of rebates available.
+Installing a water-efficient 4-star showerhead a family of 4 could save $315 a year on water bills.
+You’ll also save on energy bills because less water will need to be heated.
+If you have old inefficient showerheads, trying asking your landlord to replace these with water-efficient models.
+They use around 33% of the water.

-If renting in New South Wales and your water is separately metered you’re liable for the water bill, but only if the landlord meets water efficiency requirements.
-If your landlord hasn’t installed showerheads, cold water taps and single mixer taps in bathroom and kitchen sinks that have a maximum flowrate of 9L per minute, you’re not liable to pay the water charges.
+If renting in NSW and your water is separately metered you’re liable for the water bill.
+But only if the landlord meets water efficiency requirements.
+Your landlord should install showerheads, cold water taps and single mixer taps in bathroom and kitchen sinks.
+These should have a maximum flowrate of 9L per minute.
+If they do this you are liable to pay the water charges.

 Use the half-flush where appropriate.
-If your landlord is replacing a single-flush toilet, consider suggesting a water-efficient dual-flush model as it could save 5L per person daily.
-If this isn't an option, you could buy a water displacement device or use a plastic bottle filled with water in the cistern to reduce its water capacity.
+If your landlord is replacing a single-flush toilet, a water-efficient dual-flush model could save 5L per person daily.
+Until then you could buy a water displacement device to reduce water use.
+Or you could use a plastic bottle filled with water in the cistern to reduce its water capacity.

 Save water in the backyard

-Australian householders use up to 60% of our household water outdoors, but there are things you can do to significantly reduce this.
+Australian householders use up to 60% of our household water outdoors.

 A traditional green lawn can use up to 90% of your gardening water.
 You can reduce this by setting your mower to cut at 4cm or higher.
 You can also reduce garden water use by improving watering practices and choosing water-efficient products.

-Use your greywater on your non-edible plants by placing a bucket in the shower or by catching rainwater where it falls outside.
+Use your greywater on your non-edible plants by placing a bucket in the shower.
+Or you could catch rainwater where it falls outside.

 Waste not, want not

 Australians generate 64 million tonnes of waste a year.
 This includes waste from our kitchens, bathrooms, laundries, gardens, and from building and construction activities.
-By making smarter purchasing decisions and disposing of waste wisely you can reduce the amount of waste going to landfill and reduce spending on items you don't end up using.
+By making smarter purchases and disposing of waste wisely you can reduce waste going to landfill.
+You’ll also avoid spending on items you don't end up using.

 Think before you buy and throw